jimzenn/jimzenn.github.io/content/notes/Math-115A-2.3.md

 {{% note name="" %}}

-This is special to linearly transformation and does not apply to general functions.
+This is special to linear transformation and does not apply to general functions.

 e.g. $f(x) = x^2, g\_1(x) = x^3, g\_2(x)=x^4$